-If the input is a TTY, text is spoken line by line, and the output file, if specified, will only contain audio for the last line of the input.
+If the input is a TTY, or if no text is specified, the typed input text will be spoken line by line, and the output file, if specified, will only contain audio for the last line of the input.
+Press Ctrl-C to cancel.
 Otherwise, text is spoken all at once.

 Returns 0 if the text was spoken successfully, otherwise non-zero.

 Diagnostic messages will be printed to standard error.

 The default voice (and speaking rate) can be set in System Preferences ➞ Dictation & Speech.